platformsh/platformsh-docs/sites/friday/src/get-started/stacks/wordpress.md

 To complete these getting started steps, the following assumptions are made:
 * You are building a composer-based WordPress site using John P Bloch's [WordPress Composer Fork](https://github.com/johnpbloch/wordpress)
 * You do not have a composer.json file, or are comfortable making changes to your existing version
-* You selected PHP as your runtime, and Mariadb as your service in the Getting Started guide
+* You selected PHP as your runtime, and MariaDB as your service during the Getting Started guide

 ## Additional Files Required
 Copy the following files from the [Platform.sh WordPress Composer template](https://github.com/platformsh-templates/wordpress-composer/)